M9CHKO/bedrock-protocol-cpp/docs/RELAY.md

 # Relay API

-The C++ relay API follows the packet event model from JavaScript `bedrock-protocol/src/relay.js`:
+The C++ relay API follows the packet event model from:

 - `serverbound`: downstream client to upstream server.
 - `clientbound`: upstream server to downstream client.